New York police fire officer who placed Eric Garner in deadly chokehold

 O’Neill repeatedly returned to the empathy he had for Pantaleo, having himself been a uniformed officer for 34 years.
 “That could possibly be me...
 I may have made similar mistakes,” O’Neill said.

+Police went into the neighborhood to enforce a series of petty crimes that reduced the quality of life in the neighborhood, O’Neill said.
 He also said he understood some police officers would be angry with him for not supporting one of their own.
-Police went into the neighborhood to enforce a series of petty crimes that reduced the quality of life in the neighborhood, O’Neill said.

 But in the end, O’Neill said, he could not overlook that Pantaleo applied the chokehold despite having received sufficient police training that such a hold was barred, resulting in what he called “an irreversible tragedy.”